na-na-hi/renget/archive/cominginclutch.md

 	- If you want to use the Tavern Cards and JSONs, **you're on your own** to get them working in a way you feel is best.
 	- Even if the Tavern Cards and JSONs aren't necessarily designed for other platforms, I'll still make it easier for everyone who wants to use the bots by publishing them under these formats alongside of their base CAI counterpart.
 - Defs on my bots will **always** be open and available.
 If you want to rip them to make your own private bot or make a modified version of it, go for it.
 To me, publishing my bots to /aicg/ means **they belong to (You)** now.
 - My completed bots on CAI will **always** remain unlisted.
 They will not be private nor public once published with the exception of unusual cases for testing or editing. **/aicg/ is the only place where I have shared and will share the links to these bots and this rentry.** Therefore, these bots are pretty much exclusively for /aicg/.
-If this rentry or the bots in this rentry are posted anywhere besides /aicg/ and the booru, **it's not me**.
+If this rentry or the bots in this rentry are posted anywhere besides /aicg/ and the booru, assume **it is not me**.
 - I'm not trying to be a namefag.
 The "Clutch" (Booru) and "ComingInClutch" (CAI) handles are throwaways.
 They are strictly for tagging original authorship and for necessary account names.
-If you see someone using either in the name field on the threads or otherwise outright using either as a signature, **it's not me**.
+If you see someone using either in the name field or otherwise outright using either as a signature in the threads, assume **it is not me**.
 - If for some God-forsaken reason you're trying to get my attention and can't get ahold of me in the threads, here's some ways to reach out to me.
 	- Discord: Clutch#0121
 	- Email: nevergoingtocheckthis@proton.me
 	- I don't guarantee quick responses with these methods because I don't like using them.
 Give me a (You) in the threads if you reach out.
 Otherwise, I'll get back to you whenever I log into one of them.
 	- I don't mind talking with you, but before you ask: **No**, I don't want to join your sekrit club.
+I will only go where you can be publicly invited.